-The product is a starter house based on a modular system and passive climate control.
+The product is a house based on a hybrid construction system and passive climate control.
 It consists of a building kit of steel parts that are assembled into a load bearing skeleton to finish the houses with different infill materials, such as earth blocks and insulated panels.
 We distinguish three systems that we keep separate in order to organise the delivery process affordably and efficiently.

 The USP’s of this product are:

 - comfortable and affordable

 - high quality but low required skills on site

 Butterfly Housing BV is a Netherlands Limited company aiming at contributing to the production of appropriate and affordable houses for this emergent housing market in Africa.
 Butterfly Housing seeks local African cooperating partners with whom it wants to form a franchise network based on a benchmark of quality and modes of delivery.
 Butterfly Housing is established in South Africa as a Pty Limited company.
 Butterfly Housing is established in Nigeria as a Limited company and listed as Butterfly Housing Developers Ltd. Butterfly Housing Cameroon Co.
 Ltd is currently in process of formation.

 Butterfly Housing BV is currently managed by its co-founders Thom Wolf (CEO) and Robert van Kats (COO).
 Thom Wolf is a seasoned real estate developer and manages the company's organization.
 Robert van Kats is an experienced urban designer with an impressive track record both in European and African countries.
 Robert is in charge of design and construction.
 Both founders rely on a strong interest for Africa, its history and people and a vast working experience in the African condition.